Monolith vs Microservices vs Serverless

 Easy to deploy – Since there is only one file or directory, only one deployment is necessary.

 While the monolithic architecture may charm some developers with its simplicity, things could get very complicated if and when you decide to scale.
 As the monolith scales up, things get hairy quickly since any complex code system with only one app will be challenging to manage.
 Additionally, the following factors will need to be considered with a monolithic architecture:

 Making changes – It will be difficult to make even small changes because everything is interconnected.
 In other words, even a tiny change can reverberate across the entire application.

 Obstacles for new technologies – If you would like to introduce any new technology into the monolith, you will have to rewrite the entire application.

-Since developing in a monolithic architecture presents so many difficulties, companies have decided to use a microservices architecture instead.
+Since developing monolithic architecture presents multiple difficulties, companies have decided to use microservices architecture instead.
 Let’s take a look.

 Enhanced scalability – Scale each component independently without worrying about reaching a ceiling.
 This means you will be able to accommodate more users quickly without making any drastic changes.

 Increased agility – Any issues found in the microservices architecture will only affect one service instead of the entire app.
 This means that any new changes that you implement will involve less risk.

 While it may seem that microservices is the ideal infrastructure, it does come with its drawbacks as well: